Studies have revealed that influenza vaccination prevents medical visits and hospitalizations.4

 6 months and older

-*These vaccines are preferred for people age 65 years and older.
+*These vaccines are preferred for people 65 years of age and older.
 If none of these vaccines is available at an opportunity for vaccine administration, the CDC recommends giving any other age-appropriate influenza vaccine.

 HOW INFLUENZA VACCINES WORK

-About 2 weeks after influenza vaccination, antibodies develop in the body.
+About two weeks after influenza vaccination, antibodies develop in the body.
 These antibodies decrease the risk of illness from influenza viruses that are similar to those covered by each year’s influenza vaccines.1

 Seasonal flu vaccines are selected each year to protect against the influenza viruses that surveillance indicates are most likely to be circulating in the upcoming flu season.1

-Trivalent vaccines are made to protect against 3 flu viruses: 2 types of influenza A viruses (H1N1 and H3N2) and 1 type of influenza B virus.1
+Trivalent vaccines are made to protect against three flu viruses: two types of influenza A viruses (H1N1 and H3N2) and one type of influenza B virus.1

 CLICK HERE for the latest ACIP recommendations on seasonal influenza vaccines